figsoda/ymdl/README.md

 # ymdl

-Tiny script to download music from youtube with youtube-dl
+Tiny script to download music from youtube with yt-dlp

 ## Requirements